2016 Berlin truck attack: Attack on Christmas market

 On 19 December 2016, at 20:10 local time, the perpetrator drove the stolen truck through a Christmas market at Breitscheidplatz in the City West of Berlin, killing 11 people and injuring 56.
-The incident is the deadliest terrorist attack in Germany since an attack at Oktoberfest in Munich in 1980, which killed 13 people and injured 211 others.
 The truck came from the direction of Hardenbergstraße, drove about 50 m through the market, and destroyed several stalls before turning back onto Budapester Straße and coming to a stop level with the Kaiser Wilhelm Memorial Church.

 Several witnesses saw the driver leave the truck and flee towards Tiergarten.
 One witness ran after him.

-Łukasz Urban was found dead in the passenger seat of the truck cab; he had been stabbed and shot once in the head with a small-caliber firearm.
+Łukasz Urban was found dead in the passenger seat of the truck cab.
+He had been shot once in the head with a small-caliber firearm.
 Investigators initially believed that Urban might still have been alive when the truck reached Breitscheidplatz and might have been stabbed because he tried to stop the attack.
-Early media reports indicated that he grabbed the steering wheel, forcing the truck to veer left and crash to a stop, and was then shot at the scene of the crash.
+Early media reports speculated that he had grabbed the steering wheel, forcing the truck to veer left and crash to a stop, and was then shot at the scene of the crash.
 If this had been true, this act might have saved many lives.
-However, later media reports have indicated that the truck was brought to a stop by its automatic braking system and Urban was stabbed and shot hours before the attack.
+However, later media reports indicated that the truck was brought to a stop by its automatic braking system and Urban was killed hours before the attack.
 No weapons were found at the scene.

 The Christmas market reopened on 22 December.
 Damaged stalls were removed and memorials were set up in their stead.
 Concrete barriers were placed along sides facing streets.